-Mexico sits just below the USA and is famous for its beaches, delicious food, tropical weather, rich culture, and ancient Mayan Ruins.
+Tulum is famous for its beautiful beaches, delicious food, tropical weather, rich culture, and ancient Mayan Ruins.

-Tulum is located on the Yucatan Peninsula, once dominated by the Mayan Civilization, and has a hip, artistic, eco-conscious vibe that attracts visitors from all over the world – plus it blends seamlessly with the ancient Mayan Ruins located just steps from the beach.
+Located on the Yucatan Peninsula, once dominated by the Mayan Civilization, Tulum has a hip, artistic, eco-conscious vibe that attracts visitors from all over the world.
+The town blends seamlessly with the ancient Mayan Ruins located just steps from the beach.

-Experience the Tulum ruins AND the Coba ancient ruins.
-You'll also swim in sacred cenotes (known as gates to the underworld), enjoy Tulum’s live music, dance, gaze at street art, eat delicious Mexican food, and maybe drink the best mojitos of your life.
+Get ready to enjoy Tulum’s live music, dance, gaze at street art, eat delicious Mexican food, and maybe drink the best mojitos of your life.

 Need more reasons to visit?
 Check out, 7 Reasons to Visit Tulum from our Millennial Travel Blog.

-To ensure shuttle service: plan to depart Day 5 after 2:00 PM
+To ensure included transportation: plan to depart after 2:00 pm on Day 5.

 Airfare booking details will be sent after registration – please wait to book your flight until you receive further instructions